JasonBaier/ci3-fire-starter/README.md

 <a name="conclusion"></a>
 ##CONCLUSION

-As I said before, CI3 Fire Starter does not attempt to be a full-blown CMS.
+As I mentioned earlier, CI3 Fire Starter does not attempt to be a full-blown CMS.
 You would need to build that functionality yourself.
-If you're looking for a great CMS built on CodeIgniter, or need a more robust starting point, then check out one of these awesome applications:
+If you're looking for a great CMS built on CodeIgniter, or need a more robust starting point, then check out one of these great applications:

 * [HeroFramework](https://github.com/electricfunction/hero/): this was my favorite, but sadly, this project appears to no longer be active since their website went down - but the source is still available